explosion/spacy-course/README.md

 # Advanced NLP with spaCy · A free online course

-In this course, you'll learn how to use [spaCy](https://spacy.io) to build advanced natural language understanding systems, using both rule-based and machine learning approaches.
+This repo contains both an online course, as well as a modern web framework for building online courses with interactive code, slides and multiple-choice questions.
+In the course, you'll learn how to use [spaCy](https://spacy.io) to build advanced natural language understanding systems, using both rule-based and machine learning approaches.
 I originally developed it for DataCamp,

 one thing led to another, and I ended up putting together my own little app to